Lifetime Mortgage Age 47

 Drawbacks of Home Reversion Schemes

 Monthly payment equity release can reduce your estate value.
-Lifetime mortgage with flexible drawdown cash release may impact ability to claim entitlements.
-You may need to pay a valuation fee and you could be exposed to changes in interest rates with some products.
+A lifetime mortgage with a flexible drawdown cash release may impact the ability to claim entitlements.
+You may need to pay a valuation fee and be exposed to changes in interest rates with some products.

 UK Equity Release Scheme Lenders